jsn-li/home-price-forecasting/README.md

 - `type`: what type of property to forecast prices for. valid values: "Condo", "Single Family", "Two Family", "Three Family", "Vacant Land", "Commerical", "Apartments"
 - `frequency`: prediction granularity. valid values: D, W, M, Y (day, week, month, year)
 - `horizon`: how many predictions to make (e.g. 3 for 3 months when prediction frequency is set to M)
+- `start`: the start date for the predictions (format: YYYY-MM-DD, default: today's date)
+- `neural`: should we use NeuralForecast over StatsForecast?
+(T/F, default: F)

+NeuralForecast will generally provide improved predictions over StatsForecast, at the cost of speed.

 ## Example
 After running